Drawknife

 A drawknife (drawing knife, draw shave, shaving knife) is a traditional woodworking hand tool used to shape wood by removing shavings.
 It consists of a blade with a handle at each end.
 The blade is much longer (along the cutting edge) than it is deep (from cutting edge to back edge).
 It is pulled or "drawn" (hence the name) toward the user.

-The drawknife in the illustration has a blade 23 cm long, although much shorter drawknives are also made.
-The blade is sharpened to a chisel bevel.
+The drawknife in the illustration has a 23 cm long blade, although much shorter drawknives are also made.
+The blade is sharpened to a chisel bevel, usually about 25 degrees.
 Traditionally, it is a rounded, smooth bevel.
 The handles can be below the level of the blade (as in the illustration) or at the same level.